Spin squeezing and concurrence under Lee-Yang dephasing channels: Introduction

 This paper is organized as follows.
 In Sec.~\ref{Sec.
 II}, we introduce the Lee-Yang zeros and the dephasing channels.
 The initial state of the probe-bath systems and definitions of the spin-squeezing and the concurrence are given in Sec.~\ref{Sec.
 III}.
 In Sec.~\ref{Sec.
-IV}, we introduce the two different types of Lee-Yang dephasing channels and two spin-squeezing qubites as the initial state.
-The coherence, the rescaled concurrence and the spin-squeezing parameter of multiporbes coupled to their own bath are given in Sec.~\ref{Sec.
+IV}, we introduce the two different types of Lee-Yang dephasing channels and prove that the probe(s)-bath system whose ferromagnetic Ising bath is under zero field is a Lee-Yang dephasing channel.
+The coherence, the rescaled concurrence and the spin-squeezing parameter of multiprobes coupled to their own bath are given in Sec.~\ref{Sec.
 V}, and we discuss the influence of the bath spins number $N_b$, the inverse temperature $\beta$, the probes number $N$ and the twisted angle $\theta$ on the them.
 In Sec.~\ref{Sec.
 VI}, we calculate and analyse the coherence, the rescaled concurrence and the spin-squeezing parameter of multiprobes coupled to one bath together.
 Finally, a summary is given in Sec.~\ref{Sec.
 VII}.